 - Teens who spend 5 or more hours a day on their phones are twice more likely to show depression symptoms.

 - Young single females are addicted to social media more than any other group

 - 71% of the people sleep with or next to their mobile phone

 - 50% of people driving while using a smartphone are checking social media

+These social media addiction facts are indeed life-threatening.
 The good news is, no matter how addicted you’re, you can fix it.
 Let’s see how.

-How to get rid of social media addiction
+How to break social media addiction

 1. Accept your addiction